leilaicruz/Git-workshop-TUe-2025/Lesson_development/git.md

 ```

 #### c.
 Edit your Check-in file
 > Edit `<my-name-file>.md` and change the content.
-Write from which university are you from and what is the field of your PhD.
+Write from which university are you from and what is the field of your PhD. in my case: Univeristy: TU Delft, research field: functional genomics

 ```shell
 nano check-in/<my-name-file>.md